cloud66/help-old/_posts/stack-features/2012-01-01-database-replication.md

 <div class="notice notice-danger">
 	<h3>Note</h3>
-	<p>The process of database replication will disrupt your database serving your application for the duration of scaling up and scaling down.</p>
+	<p>Database replication will disrupt the database serving your application during the replication configuration process.</p>
 </div>

 The disruption time depends entirely on your database type and size, and different databases may require a restart and/or a complete backup in order to warm-up the new server.
-This disruption will occur every time you scale up your server.
+This disruption will occur every time you scale your server.

 For example, during a PostgreSQL scale-up, after reconfiguring the primary database and restarting it, a `pg_start_backup()` command is issued to output data in order to populate the new server.
 Your database is unavailable during this procedure.
 We subsequently issue a `pg_stop_backup` command that makes your database available again.

-<h2 id="how-it-works">How it works</h2>
+This is what happens:

 - We fire up another server in your cloud
 - We install your database server (the same version as the original server)